MENU

 To get started, download this basic resume template (MS Word file) and start filling in your own details!
 Basic Resume Template

 This format focuses on skills, rather than chronological work experience.
 It can be useful for those who have large gaps in employment, are changing industries, or if you have little related work experience.
-Keep in mind, this may not be the preferred format by some recruiters.
+Keep in mind, many recruiters, particulary in STEM and government fields, do NOT prefer this format, as they want to see where and when you accomplished skills.

 Applicant Tracking Systems (ATS)